codacy/codacy-coverage-reporter/README.md

 ### Among Codacy’s features:

 - Identify new Static Analysis issues
-- Commit and Pull Request Analysis with GitHub, BitBucket/Stash, GitLab (and also direct git repositories)
+- Commit and Pull Request Analysis with GitHub, GitLab, and Bitbucket
 - Auto-comments on Commits and Pull Requests
-- Integrations with Slack, HipChat, Jira, YouTrack
+- Integrations with Slack and Jira
-- Track issues Code Style, Security, Error Proneness, Performance, Unused Code and other categories
+- Track issues in Code Style, Security, Error Proneness, Performance, Unused Code and other categories

 Codacy also helps keep track of Code Coverage, Code Duplication, and Code Complexity.